martinkrung/ethereum-multiple-purchase/README.md

 WARNING
 ------------
  After the point you payed some btc to the intermediate address NEVER rerun the script in the same folder.
 IT WILL CLEAN UP EVERYTHING ITS GENERATES!!
-YOU WILL LOSE YOUR WALLET OR YOUR PASSWORDS!!
+YOU WILL LOSE NOT YOUR WALLET BUT YOUR PASSWORDS!!

  Move out the generated files (paybtc.sh, finalize.sh, pw.txt, list.sh) and generated folders.